Category: Her Space

 Being the kind of man she would cheat with means we are living our own life.

-In order to be this kind of man, we must STOP seeing her moods or affection as having any meaning about our value, integrity, or purpose.
+To be this kind of man, we must STOP seeing her moods or affection as having any meaning about our value, integrity, or purpose.

-Thinking we need her permission to live our life puts our balls in her purse and makes it hard for her to respect us.
+Thinking we need her permission to live our best life puts our balls in her purse and makes it hard for her to respect us.

 We need to formulate our own script we operate by that makes us want to get out of bed every day and enjoy living.